aspose-total/Aspose.Total-Products/total/en/net/conversion/eml-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EML to MD via .NET" h2=".NET API to Render EML to MD on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EML to MD conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EML file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to MD.
+As a .NET developer, you may need to add EML to MD conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that allows you to convert EML file format to HTML.
+Once you have the HTML, you can use Aspose.Words for .NET to render the HTML to MD.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of file format manipulation tools for .NET developers.
+It includes APIs for manipulating a wide range of file formats, including Microsoft Office, PDF, HTML, and more.
+Aspose.Email for .NET is a powerful API that allows you to read, write, and convert EML files.
+It also provides features for manipulating email messages, such as adding attachments, setting headers, and more.

+Once you have the HTML from the EML file, you can use Aspose.Words for .NET to render the HTML to MD.
+Aspose.Words for .NET is a powerful API that allows you to create, read, and manipulate documents in a variety of formats, including Microsoft Word, HTML, PDF, and more.
+It also provides features for manipulating documents, such as adding images, formatting text, and more.

+By using Aspose.Total for .NET, you can easily add EML to MD conversion features to your applications.
+Aspose.Email for .NET allows you to convert EML file format to HTML, and Aspose.Words for .NET allows you to render HTML to MD.
+With these powerful APIs, you can quickly and easily add EML to MD conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}